 The risks of buying illicit alcohol detox tablets

-These days you can buy practically anything from the internet, or find a person who is willing to sell.
+These days you can buy practically anything from the internet or find someone willing to sell.
 However, when it comes to medications for alcohol addiction, this can prove extremely dangerous.
-We recommend that you buy any over the counter medication to stop drinking alcohol, UK pharmacies can advise you on safe options.
-Alternatively, your doctor may prescribe you medication to help stop you drinking alcohol if they think it is necessary.
+We recommend that you buy any over-the-counter medication to stop drinking alcohol.
+UK pharmacies can advise you on safe options.
+Alternatively, your doctor may prescribe you medication to help stop you from drinking alcohol if they think it is necessary.

 The risks of buying tablets to stop drinking alcohol:

 - You don’t know where they are sourced from.

 Alcohol pills on the internet are usually only available in generic form.
 Some are made in homemade laboratories.
 Some are not approved medications for alcohol treatment.

 - You will be at a very high risk of harm